“Overthinking, also, best known as creating problems that are never there.”– David Sikhosana

 Furthermore, overthinking can significantly disrupt healthy sleep patterns.
 Studies confirm that most overthinking is done when we retire at night, and doing so will likely cause us to toss and turn for hours.

-3. Keep the focus on active problem-solving.
-Stopping overthinking doesn’t mean we must have an absence of thinking altogether, but rather being selective about the nature of the thoughts we give energy to.
-This step allows us the time to contemplate solutions rather than ruminate in what perhaps can’t be changed to begin with.
+- Keep the focus on active problem-solving.
+Stopping overthinking doesn’t mean we must have an absence of thinking altogether, but rather be selective about the nature of the thoughts we give energy to.
+This step allows us the time to contemplate solutions rather than ruminate on what perhaps can’t be changed to begin with.
 “Instead of asking why something happened, ask yourself what you can do about it”.

-5. Practice mindfulness.
-Some individuals find that practices such as meditation or quiet time benefits their ability to remain present.
+- Practice mindfulness.
+Some individuals find that practices such as meditation or quiet time benefit their ability to remain present.
 The overall goal is to focus on there here and now, rather than yesterday or tomorrow.

-6. Change the channel.
-Similarly to step 1, trying to force yourself to stop thinking about something can also have it’s negative consequences.
+- Change the channel.
+Similar to step 1, trying to force yourself to stop thinking about something can also have negative consequences.

 In the research published by Psychology Today, it’s suggested to engage in activities like exercise or an enjoyable hobby when overthinking begins to brew.
 Engaging in conversation with an entirely separate subject can also help distract your mind for long enough to “change the channel”.